itsmaclol/macscript/README.md

 Me, for.. you know, basically everything.

-Made with <3 by Mac.
+Made with <3 by Mac